ory/oathkeeper/docs/docs/index.md

 The decision engine allows to configure how ORY Oathkeeper authorizes HTTP requests.
 Authorization happens in four steps, each of which can be configured:

-1. **Access Rule Matching:** Verifies that the HTTP method, path, and host of the incoming HTTP request conform to your access rules.
+1. **Access Rule Matching:** Verifies that the HTTP method, path, scheme, and host of the incoming HTTP request conform to your access rules.
+The information is taken either from the URL, or from the `X-Forwarded-Method`, `X-Forwarded-Proto`, `X-Forwarded-Host`, `X-Forwarded-Uri` headers (if present) of the incoming request.
 The request is denied if no access rules match.
 The configuration of the matching access rule becomes the input for the next steps.
 2. **Authentication:** Oathkeeper can validate credentials via a variety of methods like Bearer Token, Basic Authorization, or cookie.
 Invalid credentials result in denial of the request.
 The "internal" session state